 But what happens when they outgrow the primary schools, parks and soft play areas you spent so long checking out?
 Often, far less thought goes into picking a spot that will suit teenagers as well as tots.
 And, given just how much can go wrong when adolescents have nothing better to do than hang around a bus shelter or sit sexting in their bedroom, that’s probably a serious oversight.

 So, if you want to live in a place where your teens can be healthy, happy high achievers, what should you be looking for?
-Outstanding schools are a given, but just as important, says Janey Downshire, one of the authors of the parenting guide Teenagers Translated, is the opportunity to mix with other teenagers.
+Of course, looking at school league tables to find outstanding schools is a given, but just as important, says Janey Downshire, one of the authors of the parenting guide Teenagers Translated, is the opportunity to mix with other teenagers.
 “Socialising is such a vital part of development,” she says.
 “Since the arrival of the internet, we have been afraid to let young people actually go out, but it’s important that they do.

 “From a parent’s point of view, the ideal thing is to be close enough to a large town or city that they will be able to go out, but far enough away that any outings have to be planned, agreed and budgeted in advance.”